odoo/documentation/accounting/payables/pay/multiple.rst

 =================================
-How to pay several bills at once?
+How to pay several invoices at once?
 =================================

-Twenty20 provides a simple and effective way to handle several bills at once, with various quick or complex options.
-With one single process, anyone is able to handle bills and payment in just a few clicks.
+Twenty20 provides a simple and effective way to handle several invoices at once, with various quick or complex options.
+With one single process, anyone is able to handle invoices and payment in just a few clicks.

-Pay multiple bills with one payment
+Pay multiple invoices with one payment
 ===================================

 Record several payments
 -----------------------

-In the following example, we will generate some bills.
+In the following example, we will generate some invoices.
 You can control the whole process from your accounting dashboard (first screen you get when you open the accounting application).

 .. image:: ./media/multiple01.png
   :align: center

-To create a bill, open the Dashboard menu and click on **Vendor Bills**.
+To create a invoice, open the Dashboard menu and click on **Vendor Invoices**.
-In the Vendor Bills window, click on **Create**.
+In the Vendor Invoices window, click on **Create**.

 .. image:: ./media/multiple02.png
   :align: center